 Costs of an extension

-While we have provided some rough estimates of the costs that the different types of extension entail, you should be aware of what factors may contribute to the final budget of an extension project.
+While we have provided some rough estimates of the costs that the different types of extension entail, property investors should be aware of what factors may contribute to the final budget of an extension project.

 Indeed, when considering how to fund an extension, such due diligence could prevent bills from spiralling.

-For the most part, the cost of an extension can be varied by the following factors:
+For the most part, the cost of an extension can vary based on the following factors:

 - Type of extension